itsDigvijaysing/What-I-Learned/JavaScript/JS Notes.md

 })
 ```

+### setTimeout
+The setTimeout() is method of the window object.
+The setTimout() sets a timer and executes a callback function after the timer expires.

+### setInterval
+The setInverva() is a method of the window object.
+The setInterval() repeatedly calls a function with fixed delay between each call.

+## Promise

+Promise is an object that may produce a single value sometime in the future.
+Promise are used to handle asynchronous operations in JS.

+**Promise has three states**
+1. pending()
+2. fulfilled()
+3. rejected()

+**Use case from LWC point of view**
+1. Fetching data from server
+2. Loading file from system

+## QuerySelector

+- QuerySelector
+  - The QuerySelector() method returns the first element that matches a specified CSS Selector in the document.
+  - document.querySelector(selector);

+- QuerySelectorAll
+  - The queryselectorAll() method returns all elements in the docuemnt that matches a specified CSS selector(s), as static NodeList object.
+  - document.querySelectorAll(selector);

 ## Query Selector

 Queryselector() method returns the first element that matches a specific css selector in the document.